QubesOS/qubes-doc/external/configuration-guides/network-bridge-support.md

     -A FORWARD -j DROP
     ~~~

-Ensure that the IP addresses used by default in Qubes are in the form 10.137.1.\* or 10.137.2.\* by running ifconfig.
+Ensure that the IP addresses used by default in PedOS are in the form 10.137.1.\* or 10.137.2.\* by running ifconfig.
 Of course, this setup won't work with IPv6.

 Now you need to restart the NetVM and FirewallVM or only iptables in both VMs if you prefer: